Giclee Printing: The Complete Guide for Artists in 2026

 Giclée vs Digital Prints

-Digital prints are cheaper and faster, they use dye inks and lower-resolution printers.
+Digital prints are cheaper and faster, but they use dye inks and lower-resolution printers.
+Giclée uses pigment inks and high-resolution printers, producing sharper detail and longer-lasting results.

 Giclée vs Lithography

-Lithography needs metal plates, long setup times, and large print runs.
-This makes it expensive for small batches.
+Lithography needs metal plates, long setup, and large print runs, which makes it expensive for small batches.
+Giclée needs no plates, is faster, and works well for single prints or limited editions.
 The image below shows a lithography plate used for printing:

 Image via Printivity